Psychology Major | Psychology Minor

 General Distribution Requirement

-All courses in psychology count toward the general distribution requirement in social science except PSYC 172 or those that are largely biological (PSYC 180, PSYC 244, PSYC 246, PSYC 248) or topical (PSYC 194, PSYC 294, PSYC 394, PSYC 494, PSYC 488) or are independent projects, internships or preceptorships.
+All courses in psychology count toward the general distribution requirement in social science except those that are largely biological (PSYC 180, PSYC 244, PSYC 246, PSYC 248) or topical (PSYC 194, PSYC 294, PSYC 394, PSYC 494, PSYC 488) or are independent projects, internships or preceptorships.
 PSYC 180, PSYC 244, PSYC 246, PSYC 248 count toward the mathematics and natural science requirement.

 General Education Requirements

 Courses that meet the general education requirements in writing, quantitative thinking, internationalism and multiculturalism will be posted on the Registrar's web page in advance of registration for each semester.

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The psychology major participates in the honors program.
 Eligibility requirements, application procedures and specific project expectations are available from either the department office or the Director of Academic Programs.